 COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020.
-In the first quarter of fiscal 2021, concerns related to the spread of COVID-19 created global business disruptions as well as disruptions in our operations and created potential negative impacts on our revenues and other financial results.
-The extent to which COVID-19 will impact our financial condition or results of operations is currently uncertain and depends on factors including the impact on our customers, partners, and vendors and on the operation of the global markets in general.
-Due to our business model, the effect of COVID-19 on our results of operations may also not be fully reflected for some time.
+Concerns related to the spread of COVID-19 created global business disruptions as well as disruptions in our operations and created negative impacts on its revenues and other financial results.
+However, the duration and intensity of the COVID-19 pandemic and any resulting disruption to our operations remains uncertain, and we will continue to assess the impact of the COVID-19 pandemic on its business, financial condition, liquidity, and financial results.

-We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
+We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or possible cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
 These decisions may delay or reduce sales and harm productivity and collaboration.
 We have observed other companies and governments making similar alterations to their normal business operations, and in general, the markets are experiencing a significant level of uncertainty at the current time.
-Virtualization of our team's sales activities could foreclose future business opportunities, particularly as our customers limit spending, which could negatively impact the willingness of our customers to enter into or renew contracts with us.
-The pandemic has impacted our ability to complete certain implementations, negatively impacting our ability to recognize revenue, and could also negatively impact the payment of accounts receivable and collections.
-We continue to realize our on-going cost optimization efforts in response to the impact of the pandemic.
-We may take further actions that alter our business operations as the situation evolves.
-As a result, the ultimate impact of the on-going COVID-19 pandemic and the effects of the operational alterations we have made in response on our business, financial condition, liquidity, and financial results cannot be predicted at this time.
+Virtualization of the SeaChange team's sales activities could foreclose future business opportunities, particularly as its customers limit spending, which could negatively impact the willingness of our customers to enter into or renew contracts.
+SeaChange continues to realize its on-going cost optimization efforts in response to the impact of the pandemic.
+We may take further actions that alter its business operations as the situation evolves.